CS-469-Group5/Ransomware/c2-server-linux/README.md

 If it is between two machines on the same wifi, you can use `ifconfig` to find the private IP addresses.

 Once the IP addresses are set, run `python3 server.py` where it will begin listening for a connection.
-Afterwards, run `python3 client.py` to connect the two machines.
+Afterwards, run `python3 client.py [IP]` to connect the two machines.
 From the server-side, you should receieve a message that says the two are connected.
 You have successfully performed a reverse shell and can issue commands on the client/victim.